On the quantization of nonlocal theory: Introduction

-Some attention has been attracted recently by the problem of quantizing the models defined by the Lagrangians which are nonlocal in time.
-This is mainly due to the fact that such nonlocalities do appear in field theories on noncommutative space-time \cite{b1}.
-However, the very problem dates back to the seminal paper of Pais and Uhlenbeck \cite{b2}.
+Some attention has been attracted in the last decade by the problem of quantizing the models defined by the Lagrangians which are nonlocal in time.
+This is mainly due to the fact that such nonlocalities do appear in field theories on noncommutative space-time \cite{Douglas}.
+However, the very problem dates back to the seminal paper of Pais and Uhlenbeck \cite{Pais}.
 They have shown how the quadratic nonlocal Lagrangians can be converted into (alternating) sum of independent oscillators (possibly complex).
 The corresponding transformation is defined slightly formally in terms of infinite order differential operators which single out particular frequencies of classical motion.
-Once the Lagrangian is represented as a sum of independent oscilllators, the Hamiltonian form of dynamics can be readily constructed and quantization performed.
+Once the Lagrangian is represented as a sum of independent oscillators, the Hamiltonian form of dynamics can be readily constructed and quantization performed.
 However, the method seem to be applicable only to some particular models.

-The Hamiltonian formalism for general higher-derivative theories has been constructed long time ago by Ostrogradski \cite{b3}.
-Its more sophisticated form, in principle applicable to arbitrary nonlocal theories, has been given by a number of authors \cite {b4} $\div $\ \cite {b7}.
+The Hamiltonian formalism for general higher-derivative theories has been constructed long time ago by Ostrogradski \cite{Ostrogradski}.
+Its more sophisticated form, in principle applicable to arbitrary nonlocal theories, has been given by a number of authors \cite{Llosa}$\div$\cite{Woodard}.
 Its applicability is restricted by the fact that the original dynamical equations appear here as a constraint which has to be dealt with by use of Dirac formalism.
 This is very difficult because the explicit solutions to the equations of motion are hardly known.
 However, for particular linear theories one is able to find solutions which allows to describe explicitly the dynamics in Hamiltonian form.

-In the present note we use the method developed in Refs. \cite {b4} $\div $\ \cite {b7} to put into Hamiltonian form and quantize the very simple nonlocal theory considered already by Pais and Uhlenbeck.
-The final results coincide, as expected, with those of Pais and Uhlenbeck but the method used is quite different.
-The model is so simple that all details of the generalized Ostrogradski method can be revealed.
+It has been noted quite recently that the Pais-Uhlenbeck model exhibits a remarkable symmetry provided its eigenfrequencies are proportional to the consecutive odd integers.
+More precisely, the Noether symmetries of the Pais-Uhlenbeck oscillator of order $2l+1$ ($l$ being half integer) form the so called $l$-conformal Galilei or Newton-Hooke group \cite{Gala}$\div$\cite{Andrzejewski2} which gained recently much attention.
+The nonlocal model introduced by Pais and Uhlenbeck provides a natural infinite order generalization of their finite order oscillators with special eigenfrequencies.
+Therefore, it deserves a more careful study.
+In particular, it is interesting to quantize it using the generalized Ostrogradski formalism which would also provide proper framework for studying the relevant symmetries.